ashleyrevlett/garduino/README.md

 ##Usage:

 **Arduino:**
+Connect your Arduino to an [Ethernet Shield](http://arduino.cc/en/Main/ArduinoEthernetShield) and plug it into your router.
+Attach a light sensor to ```pin A0``` and a temperature sensor to ```pin A3```.
-Upload the "arduino/garduino.ino" sketch to an Arduino that's connected to your local network via an [Ethernet Shield](http://arduino.cc/en/Main/ArduinoEthernetShield).
+Upload the "arduino/garduino.ino" sketch to the Arduino.
+Let it run.

 **Server:**
-Set up a server (I've tested both Debian Squeeze and a Mac) with Apache cURL, and SQLite3 installed, then:
+Set up a server (I've tested both Debian Squeeze and a Mac) with Apache, cURL, and SQLite3 installed, then:
 ```
 git clone https://github.com/ashleyrevlett/garduino.git
 cd server/application